Orgov Radio-Optical Telescope: Decommission and restoration attempts

 Telescope operations ceased around 1990.
 In the mid-1990s restoration of the telescope was proposed.
 In 1995–2010, the telescope was modernized with new control computers and new feeds, and observations resumed, in collaboration with the Astronomical Society of Russia and the National Technical University of Athens.

 In 2012, ROT 54 / 2.6 operations ceased again, when a control arm failed, immobilizing the secondary mirror.
 The Armenian state could not cover the cost of repairs, and the research complex was mothballed.
 More than half the buildings at the GETSAI site were left vacant.

 Future operation requires further upgrades to the control systems, comprehensive adjustments, replacement of outdated analog sensors with digital ones, and modernization of the data processing systems.
 According to experts, these upgrades will cost approximately $25 million.

 In 2018–2019, a restoration project was prepared, to join the telescope to the European VLBI Network.
-Implementation was planned to begin in 2019, but as of March 2025 it was in a state of decaying disrepair.
-"Nothing changed in April 2025", as Francy (an italian traveller) reported.
+Implementation was planned to begin in 2019.